salihagic/rest_api_client/README.md

     '/Products/Reviews/234',
     data: {
       'grade': 5,
-      'comment': 'Throwing dart is not safe but upgrading to Dart 2.12.1 is. #nullsafety' },
+      'comment': 'Throwing darts is not safe as upgrading to dart ^2.12.1 is. #nullsafety' },
   );